-Set up your Xbox One X and your Samsung QLED TV
+Set up your Xbox and your Samsung QLED TV

-The Xbox One X is a first-rate console that will give you a top-of-the-line gaming experience.
+The Xbox Series X/S is a first-rate console that will give you a top-of-the-line gaming experience.
 And in case that isn't good enough, there are some ways to make that experience even better!
 If you use the recommended settings on your QLED TV or sound system, you can enhance your games' picture, color, and audio for the best playthroughs ever.